Tunneling of the hard-core model on finite triangular lattices: Energy landscape analysis

 \section{Energy landscape analysis}

 This section is devoted to the analysis of the energy landscape associated with the hard-core dynamics on the $2K \times 3L$ triangular grid $\L$.
-Leveraging geometrical features of the hard-core configurations on $\L$, we prove crucial structural properties of the energy landscape, as stated in Theorem~\ref{thm:structuralproperties} below.
-Used in combination with the model-independent results in~\cite{NZB16}, these properties will yield Theorems~\ref{thm:tabc}(i)-(iii) and~\ref{thm:mix_triangularlattice}, as we show in Subsection~\ref{sub32}.
+Leveraging geometrical features of the hard-core configurations on $\L$, we prove crucial structural properties of the corresponding energy landscape $(\cX,H,Q)$, as stated in Theorem~\ref{thm:structuralproperties} below.